Werewolf (TV series): Traits

-The werewolves themselves transformed into large, almost bearlike bipedal wolves with long simian arms that allowed them to run on all fours as well as two.
+The werewolves themselves transformed into large, almost bearlike bipedal wolves with long simian arms that allowed them to run on all fours, as well as two.
 All the werewolves transformed by sprouting fangs, claws and fur, except for Skorzeny, who peeled back the skin of his face to reveal the werewolf form within.
-In their human forms they had no traditionally distinguishing marks, such as eyebrows meeting over the bridge of their nose, or hair on the palms of their hands.
+In their human forms, they had no traditionally distinguishing marks, such as eyebrows meeting over the bridge of their nose or hair on the palms of their hands.
 It was also never explored as to whether or not werewolves could reproduce sexually in their human bodies.

 Although the werewolves did completely recover from wounds made by non-silver weapons, the series never explored whether or not werewolves could regenerate missing limbs.
 Skorzeny, who wore an eye patch over his left eye, did seem to regenerate his missing eye when he transformed into his werewolf form.
 But when he returned to his human form, he once again wore the eye patch.
 It was explained that Remy is the one who cut out his eye in the episode "To Dream of Wolves."

-Werewolves in this series did not transform during the full moon; The pentagram on their palm was the only signal that the metamorphosis was approaching.
-In the pilot, Eric Cord's roommate Ted stated that its appearance was very random, and that he had not discerned any pattern to when or how often the metamorphosis would occur.
+Werewolves in this series did not transform during the full moon; the pentagram on their palm was the only signal that the metamorphosis was approaching.
+In the pilot, Eric's roommate, Ted, stated that its appearance was very random, and that he had not discerned any pattern to when or how often the metamorphosis would occur.
 Older werewolves like Skorzeny and Remy had the ability to induce the metamorphosis without the appearance of the pentagram, unlike Eric, who seemed to be at the mercy of the curse's cycle.
 In the episode "To Dream of Wolves", Remy also showed an ability to shapeshift single body parts at will, as shown when he shapeshifted his right arm into its werewolf shape to kill Dianne for disobeying his order to kill Eric.
 Remy also seemed to have a form of psychic control over those of his bloodline: In "To Dream of Wolves", he toys with Eric by telepathically forcing him to press a silver dagger to his own throat, drawing blood.

 Shapeshifting into a werewolf

-While the bite of a werewolf was the standard way to pass the curse to another person, blood transfusion appeared to be effective in the episode titled "Big Daddy".
+While the bite of a werewolf was the standard way to pass the curse to another person, blood transfusion appeared to be effective in the episode titled "Big Daddy."
 No mystical talismans, salves or hexes seemed to have any place in the series.
 It was also never suggested that the curse was hereditary.

 Vulnerabilities

-The werewolves had only three known weaknesses mentioned in the series: Any weapon made from silver, being killed by another werewolf or suicide.
+The werewolves had only three known weaknesses mentioned in the series: any weapon made from silver, being killed by another werewolf or suicide.